5 key achievements to put on a résumé to show your worth

 There was a time when outlining your duties and key responsibilities on your résumé was enough.
 But in today’s competitive and tech-driven employment landscape, crafting a powerful résumé requires a little more finesse.
 Employers want to see real examples of how you’ve performed in the past, as well as how you’ve added value to past positions.
 And the best way to show them is by highlighting your professional achievements and fine-tuning your résumé.

-Despite this, many still fall into the trap of presenting a list of daily responsibilities rather than demonstrating their wort on a résumé.
+Despite this, many still fall into the trap of presenting a list of daily responsibilities rather than demonstrating their worst on a résumé.
 Before you do the same, here are five examples of achievements that will help “super charge” how your qualifications appear to potential hirers.

 Making customers happy